Your Ad Here

 In the picture below, located by Joe Roborecky and the inspiration for this page; was taken in 1932.
 I have highlighted three of the piers (Piers 2, 3 and 4) of the Wallabout Union Freight Station (upper left corner) as used by the four railroads.
 Heading west across Washington Street (the main north - south thoroughfare in the image) and in the open field type area is the actual Wallabout Market.

-Also in the photo below, we can see three station type carfloats moored in the center slip and one tugboat with a station carfloat in the south slip.
+Also in the photo below, we can see three station type carfloats moored in the slip between Pier 2 (Pennsylvania) and Pier 3 (New York Central) and one tugboat with a station carfloat in the slip between Pier 3 and Pier 4 (non-railroad)

 ..